This is a high demand program, and its spaces are limited, so our recommendation is to book your trip as early as possible.

-Start: Day 1 at 7:00 am in Puerto Natales Bus Station.
+Start: Day 1 at 7:00 am in the Puerto Natales Bus Station.

-End: Day 4 at 9:30 pm in Puerto Natales Bus Station.
+End: Day 3 at 4:30 pm in the Puerto Natales Bus Station.

-Day 1: Departure from Puerto Natales and Base of Torres del Paine Hike (22 km, 13.7 miles, 8 to 9 hours).
+Day 1: Departure from Puerto Natales and Grey Glacier Lookout trek (22 km, 8 to 9 hours).